carlrobertoh/CodeGPT/DESCRIPTION.md

 ### Code

 Get helpful code completions as you type, edit your code using natural language, create clear and concise commit messages automatically, and more.
-CodeGPT equips you with cutting-edge tools to streamline your workflow.
+ProxyAI equips you with cutting-edge tools to streamline your workflow.

 **Code Assistant <sup><small>(new)</small></sup>**